divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

 We provide :ref:`a number of default Boilerplates <built-in-boilerplates>`, suited to different purposes.

-However, you may have your own preferences for frontend setups (tooling, configuration, and so on) for your sites, especially if you or your team build many of them.
+However, you may have your own preferences for frontend set-ups (tooling, configuration, and so on) for your sites, especially if you or your team build many of them.